Principles

 - pnr: The pseudonymised social security number of individuals in the diabetes population (one row per individual).

-- stable_inclusion_date: The stable inclusion date (i.e., the raw date mutated so only individuals included in the time-period where data coverage is sufficient to make incident cases reliable)1
+- stable_inclusion_date: The stable inclusion date (i.e., the raw date mutated so only individuals included in the time-period where data coverage is sufficient to make incident cases reliable)1.

-- diabetes_type The classified diabetes type
+). - diabetes_type: The classified diabetes type.

 For an example, see below.

-pnr | stable_inclusion_date | raw_inclusion_date | diabetes_type |
+pnr | stable_inclusion_date | raw_inclusion_date | has_t1d | has_t2d |

-0000000001 | 2020-01-01 | 2020-01-01 | T1D |
+1 | 2020-01-01 | 2020-01-01 | TRUE | FALSE |

-0000000004 | NULL | 1995-04-19 | T2D |
+4 | NA | 1995-04-19 | FALSE | TRUE |

-The individuals 0000000001
+The individuals 1

-and 0000000004
+and 4

-have been classified as having diabetes (T1D
+have been classified as having diabetes (either has_t1d

 , respectively).
-0000000001
+1

 is classified as having type 1 diabetes (T1D) with an inclusion date of 2020-01-01